Deploy with Podman & Podman Compose

 Step 2: Fetch the Rocket.Chat compose configuration

-1. First, clone the repository using Git and navigate into the new directory:
+1. Clone the repository using Git and navigate to the cloned directory:

 git clone --depth 1 https://github.com/RocketChat/rocketchat-compose.git